filmon-arefayne/voted-perceptron/README.md

 `git submodule update`

-**Now you to create a 'model' folder and then copy the content of the 'pretrained' folder in it.**
+**Now you need to create a 'model' folder and then copy in it the content of the 'pretrained' folder.**

 ## Built With
 * [Numpy](https://numpy.org/) - NumPy is the fundamental package for scientific computing with Python.